chrissyFraser/vander-weele-farms-llc/README.md

 - Complete and functional CRUD endpoints for creating a driver to be assigned to the orders
 - Very nice bootstrap designs for the site
 - Dynamic nav bar to adapt to whether the user is logged in or not.
+- Dynamic rendering for how the orders will be packed into a delivery truck that uses the priority and driver id's.
+- Send sms messages to customers on designated days to remind them to make their orders.
+- Front pages for advertising.